arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/wifi-101-library-examples/wifi-101-library-examples.md

 ![Select the "FirmwareUpdater" example.](assets/firmware_updater_sketch_101.png)

-***When you load the sketch on the board, it prepares the communication between the plug-in and the WiFi chip.
-It opens up the communication through the serial port to the WiFi module hosted on the board.
+***When you load the sketch on the board, it prepares the communication between the plug-in and the Wi-Fi chip.
+It opens up the communication through the serial port to the Wi-Fi module hosted on the board.
 It is necessary to perform all the procedures managed by the Firmware Upgrader Plugin.
 Everything will be managed by the plug-in, but it is important to upload this sketch first.***

 Upload the sketch and keep the board (either the one with the shield plugged in, or the MKR1000 itself) connected to the computer.